Versatile mixed methods for weakly-compressible flows: Extension of Versatile Mixed Methods

 Returning our attention to the momentum and temperature equations above, one may observe that we have augmented the schemes by adding `strong residual' terms to the left hand sides of Eqs.~\eqref{moment_cons_disc} and \eqref{energy_cons_disc}

 These are skew-symmetrizing terms which maintain consistency, while helping to stabilize the schemes.
 In particular, they ensure that the convective operators in the momentum and temperature equations become semi-coercive in the incompressible limit.
+One may consult Lemma 6.4 of~\cite{chen2020versatile} and Lemma~4.12 of~\cite{miller2022versatile} for details.

 Lastly, we have added the following term to the right hand side of Eq.~\eqref{energy_cons_disc}

 where $C_{\mathrm{mod}}$ is a stabilization constant.
 This term allows us to control the temperature field in flows which are dominated by temperature-dependent buoyancy effects.
 It is set to zero in most cases.